What does KPI mean in business?

 - Focused goals and strategies

 1. Targeted efficiency analysis

 KPIs accurately capture performance metrics for individual departments and processes.
-Because each business segment is unique, managers must determine the most beneficial elements to evaluate.
+Because each business segment is unique, managers must identify and evaluate the most beneficial elements.
 After establishing metrics, KPIs must be regularly reviewed and adjusted continually to align with business needs.

 2. Focused goals and strategies

-Effective KPIs can be generated from balanced reports of the entire business.
+You can generate effective KPIs from balanced reports of the entire business.
 A detailed business strategy helps managers develop KPIs that target specific areas such as financial metrics, personnel efforts and customer service response times.